-If we are heating our home with a fireplace and have run low on fuel, we know not to add a huge amount of fuel at once or it will eventually get very hot in the room.
-If we add a little bit of wood and pay attention to how long it takes to heat up the room, we can gain a better idea of how much wood we need to add over time.
+To potentially help understand what’s happening here, if we are heating our home with a fireplace and the fire runs low on firewood, most of us know not to fill the fireplace to the brim with tons of wood or it will soon become very hot in the room.
+If we add a little bit of wood and pay attention to how long it takes to heat up the room, we can gain a better idea of how many pieces of wood we need to add over time.

 What can be done about it?

 If we are not able to come in contact with such an important nutrient without having a negative reaction, we may want to figure out what type of reaction it is and what our body is trying to tell us.
-By avoiding iodine we may be able to ignore this imbalance but our chances of long-term health are going to be much better if we figure out how to resolve this.
+Ignoring this reaction and blaming iodine is similar to ignoring a sound our vehicle is making and turning the radio volume louder.

 Two very common reactions when starting iodine are bromine detox and histamine release.
 Both of these have a huge list of symptoms associated with them.
-I think it’s possible that some people are so overwhelmed by several situations like this and their body is quickly overwhelmed by things attempted to become balanced.
+We have to keep in mind that an allergic reaction is usually a very rapid reaction, which may help point to various situations and rule out others.